Sky localization of space-based detectors with time-delay interferometry: Introduction

-In this paper, we extend the previous work on the analysis of the main factors that influence the accuracy of source localization by considering the TDI configuration.
+The paper is organized as follows.
 In Sec. \ref{meth}, we provide a brief overview of TDI response and Fisher information matrix (FIM) method.
-In Sec. \ref{result}, we consider fiducial detectors to discuss the effects of different factors on the sky localization for monochromatic GWs, and compare the results of angular resolution between LISA, Taiji, TianQin, and their network.
-Finally, we present the conclusion in Sec. \ref{discussion}.
+In Sec. \ref{result}, we consider five fiducial detectors and six particular TDI combinations to discuss the effects of different TDI combinations and constellation factors on the sky localization for monochromatic GWs, and compare the results of angular resolutions between LISA, Taiji, TianQin, and their network.
+Finally, we present the discussion in Sec. \ref{discussion}.